 The capital city of Andaman and Nicobar Islands, Port Blair hosts several museums of great importance.
 They offer deep insights into the native culture, marine life and vegetation of the region.

 Samudrika Marine Museum, Anthropological Museum and Fisheries Museum (aquarium) are some of the best museums in the city that are worth checking.
-Samudrika Marine Museum demonstrates different aspects of the marine ecosystem of Andaman Islands.
+Samudrika Marine Museum demonstrates different aspects of the marine ecosystem of the Andaman Islands.

 With a fabulous collection of artifacts, the Anthropological Museum provides a glimpse into the tribal culture of Andaman.
 In the Fisheries Museum, a wide range of seashells and corals on display is a major attraction for visitors.